 If you don’t want to hire a strategist to help you with your marketing, you can still make well-informed decisions on your own.
 Ask yourself these questions:

-- Where have you noticed your target audience hangs out?
+- Where have you seen your target audience hang out?

 - Where do the majority of your leads come from?

 - What do people seem to ask you all the time?

 - How can you better educate them and develop your authority as an industry leader through the content you create?

 Once you answer these and other growth-oriented questions, you can create a solid strategy for your business.

 While you can generate your initial strategy on your own, don’t be afraid to reach out for help in the execution stage.
 You will likely need to create more content, which can be time-consuming.
 Freelancers, agencies, or current employees can help you accomplish your marketing goals.

 Along with a marketing strategy, you’ll want to take advantage of automation whenever possible.
 This includes pre-programmed email campaigns that go out automatically based on various dates and triggers.
 Other automation can include scheduled social media posts and helpful chatbots on your site.